AnyLog-co/documentation/adding data.md

 AnyLog hosts the data on nodes in the network that are configured as Operators (Operators nodes are sometimes called Contractors).
 Any connected node can host data.

-There are 2 methods to deliver data to Operators in the network:
+There are multiple ways to add data to Operators in the network:
-1) Using a WATCH directory - Adding data is by placing the data in the WATCH directory.
+* Using a WATCH directory - Adding data is by placing files containing JSON data in the WATCH directory.
+An example is available [here](https://github.com/AnyLog-co/documentation/blob/master/examples/network%20setup.md#push-data-to-the-network).
-2) Using a REST API - the REST client is not necessarily a member of the network, data is delivered using the PUT command.
+* Using a REST API - the REST client is not necessarily a member of the network, data is delivered using the PUT or POST commands.
+* Configuring the AnyLog node as a message broker and publishing the data on the broker.

+## The node type
+An AnyLog node can be configured in many ways.
+A node that receives streams data from devices can be configured as a Publisher node or an Operator Node.
 Files received by nodes are processed depending on the configuration of the node.
 If a node is configured as a Publisher, it will send each file received to one of the Operators that manage the table containing the data.
 If a node is configured as an Operator, it will add each file received to a local table that contains that type of data.

 ## Placing data in the WATCH directory

-This option allows to add data by placing new data in a Watch Directory.
+This option allows adding data by placing new data in a Watch Directory.
 A Watch Directory is a disk directory designated to new data.
 Operators monitor data placed in a watch directory such that when new data is identified, the data processing functionality is triggered.
 Operator nodes are configured such that any file (of the type JSON or SQL) that is placed on a WATCH directory is being processed.
 The default processing is as follows:
 1. The file is read by the operator.
 2. From the file name, the processing variables and logic are determined.
-These include the logical database, table name and the method to determine the mapping of the data.
+These include the logical database, table name, and the method to determine the mapping of the data.
-3. If a logical table does not exists, a table is created.
+3. If a logical table does not exist, a table is created.
 4. The file data is added to the table.

 ### JSON File naming